-R.E.M Michael Stipe Is Unrecognizable, Resembles A Bearded David Letterman
+R.E.M.’s Michael Stipe Is Unrecognizable, Resembles A Bearded David Letterman

 “Who knows what the beard end game is for either retired legend, but it would be cool to see who could get it down to their belt first.
 Maybe they’ll go on tour with their matching beards.
 Or maybe one morning you’ll walk out to get the paper, and there Letterman and Stipe will be, hanging out on your lawn, a pair of the world’s coolest garden gnomes.”

-But regardless of the facial hair situation, the New York Times says that Michael Stipe is ready to actively get back into the music business.
-Stipe says that he wants to work in the music industry, and on his own music again, but he doesn’t want to jump back into pop stardom.
+But regardless of the facial hair situation, the New York Times states that Michael Stipe is ready to actively get back into the music business.
+Stipe says that he wants to work in the music industry and on his own music again, but he doesn’t want to jump back into pop stardom.
 The last R.E.M. album has just been reissued, and Stipe is scrutinizing each track.

 “I don’t want to hear every live recording or demo that Bob Dylan ever made.
 That’s not my thing.
 You’re seeing me really reaching, in some cases really over- or under-reaching, to try and find a melody, to work out a lyric to see if it’s working or not with the music; never to be heard.
 And here, 25 years later, we’re offering it to the public.”

 Since R.E.M. parted, Michael Stipe has been focused on visual art, working mostly on brass and bronze sculpture.
 Much of his work has been shown in the East Village after returning from a show in Stockholm.
-But Stipe has been dipping his toe back into the musical waters by producing albums for others.
+But Stipe has been dipping his toes back into the musical waters by producing albums for others.

 GUY RICHARDS SMIT at SPRING BREAK Art show in Times Square #guyrichardssmit #springbreakartshow